aitkeni/preview-gif/README.md

-static-gif
+preview-gif
 ===
 Download and display only the first frame of an animated GIF.

-For when you want to display a static image from an animated GIF and don't want to use a backend service like GraphicsMagick to download the full GIF then extract the first frame or a frontend library like [buzzfeed/libgif-js](https://github.com/buzzfeed/libgif-js) to download the full GIF, parse it, and show the first frame.
+Use when you want to display a static preview image of the first frame of an animated GIF on the frontend without downloading the whole GIF.

+If that's all you want, it is potentially easier than solutions like using a backend service like GraphicsMagick to download the full GIF then extract the first frame or a frontend library like [buzzfeed/libgif-js](https://github.com/buzzfeed/libgif-js) to download the full GIF, parse it, and show the first frame.

 Works by downloading the GIF one part at a time, inspecting the bytes to look for an end of frame, and either stopping download and displaying first frame if reached, or continuing to download another chunk and repeat.